AlejandroGorgues/AstroCabTools/docs/cube_ans_tutorial.rst

 .. _figure4_cube_ans:
 .. figure:: _static/cubeAns/cubeAns-re4.png

 Rectangle manipulation
 ^^^^^^^^^^^^^^^^^^^^^^
 Related to the rectangle manipulation, three options can be selected:

 1. The "Rectangle aperture" option, which allow to obtain the aperture spectrum associated to the rectangle area.
    After the option has been selected, the rectangle figure will be able to be drawn manually on the current image (see :numref:`figure5_cube_ans`).
-Once the figure has been created, a new window will appear, showing the spectrum associated to the aperture along with different buttons, whose functionality will be explained in the `Spectrum visualization`_ section.
+Once the figure has been created, a new window will appear, showing the spectrum associated to the aperture along with different buttons, whose functionality will be explained in the `Spectrum visualization cubeAns`_ section.
 2. The "Rectangle Coordinates" option will show a new window that contains the X and Y coordinates of the left, right, top and bottom side of the rectangle, which will update when the figure change (see :numref:`figure6_cube_ans`).
 3. The "Creation of Rectangle parameterized" option will allow to update or create in a new window the same rectangle figure as the one created in the first point, given the coordinates in pixels.
 The figure can be created or updated using the bottom left or the center coordinates along with the height and the width, which can be written in it's associated text fields.
 Once the parameters had been written, the button located at the bottom of the window will update the coordinates of it (see :numref:`figure7_cube_ans`).